intelligence38000/android-docs/src/pages/maps/overview/annotations.md

 {{
 <WarningNote title="Plugins to handle annotations">
     <p>All of the writing and code snippets found below on this page are fine to use with the Mapbox Maps SDK for Android.
-However, we recommend that you look into the <a href="/android-docs/plugins/overview/annotation/">Mapbox Annotation Plugin for Android</a> and the <a href="/android-docs/plugins/overview/markerview/">Mapbox Markerview Plugin for Android</a> if you plan to add any icons, text, lines, or polygons to the map.
+However, we recommend that you look into the <a href="/android-docs/plugins/overview/annotation/">Mapbox Annotation Plugin for Android</a> if you plan to add any icons, text, lines, or polygons to the map.
 These plugins simplify annotations and provide additional flexibility for displaying data.</p>
 </WarningNote>
 }}